U.S. News Rankings

 Berea College is a private institution that was founded in 1855.
 It has a total undergraduate enrollment of 1,658, its setting is rural, and the campus size is 140 acres.
 It utilizes a semester-based academic calendar.
 Berea College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 76.
 Its tuition and fees are $1,070 (2013-14).

-Situated in the city of Berea, Ky., Berea College is known for being the first interracial and coeducational college in the South.
+Situated in the city of Berea, Kentucky, Berea College is known for being the first interracial and coeducational college in the South.
 Berea is different from most colleges because it does not charge students tuition for attending the school.
-The college relies on endowment income, gifts, and financial aid to support the students in their educational aspirations.
-All students are required to work a minimum of 10 hours per week in campus-approved jobs in more than 130 departments.
-Along with degree-granting programs in 28 fields, there are also more than 50 organizations for student participation.
-All students are required to live on campus unless they are aged 23 or older, married, or a parent.
-Known as the Mountaineers, Berea College is a member of the Kentucky Intercollegiate Athletic Conference in the National Association of Intercollegiate Athletics and offers 16 varsity programs.
+The college relies on endowment income, gifts and financial aid to support the students in their educational aspirations.
+All students are required to work a minimum of 10 hours per week in approved jobs on campus and in the community.
+Along with degree-granting programs in 28 fields, there are also more than 70 organizations for student participation.
+All students are required to live on campus unless they are aged 23 or older, married or a parent.
+Berea College is a member of the Kentucky Intercollegiate Athletic Conference in the National Association of Intercollegiate Athletics and offers 16 varsity programs.
+Its athletic teams are known as the Mountaineers.

 |School mission and unique qualities (as provided by the school):|